sap218/acidoseq/README.md

 - [x] Improve descriptions and comments
 - [ ] Alter code so the input file can be the original Kaiju output
 - [ ] Look into command line interface
+- [ ] Fix code to output unclassified subdivisions based on pH

 ## Thank you! :seedling: